- D -

 HERE

-- See also Marching compasses)
+- See also Marching compasses).
+The home town name of the

 manufacturer's

-PROFILE - The GK-2 is a mining compass (GK is the abbr. of
+The GK-2 is a mining compass (GK is the abbr. of

 It